Tours: Shopping, No Dropping

-Up in Copenhagen, the insane concentration of killer design might be one of the reasons the Danes are amongst the happiest peeps on the planet.
+Up in Copenhagen, the insane concentration of killer design (recently lauded by GQ) might be one of the reasons the Danes are amongst the happiest peeps on the planet.
 Begin the spree with some second-hand browsing in the Latin Quarter, a favorite haunt of local fashion star David Andersen.
 The 17th-century 'hood bustles with students — it's named after the University where Latin uesed to be spoken — and shoppers and plenty of creative energy.
 See Andersen's inspiration in action and suit up in sexy minimalism at his atelier on the famous Læderstræde.
 More clothing can be found at Pede & Stoffer and Wood Wood, which have brand lists that runs from Acne to Opening Ceremony with lesser known, but equally fab, local designers like Han Kjøbenhavn, Henrik Vibskov, and S.N.S.
 Herning.
 Next, head to Normann Copenhagen.
 Located in a refurbished cinema, 18,000 square-feet of sublime homeware collections with have you browsing for hours.
 But if it's true local craftsmanship you desire, check the online network at CPHmade or head straight to Designer Zoo where eight artisans have onsite workshops with an additional 15-20 invited to peddle their wares.
 Feel free to feed the beasts!
 With a purchase...
 But if it is more than clothing that you are looking for, Illums Bolighus should be your next stop.
 This store is full of furniture and decor that showcases the simplicity and elegant style of Danish handiwork that has made it famous the world over.